CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Getting-Started.md

 # Getting Started with the Lab

-Welcome to your Threat Detection, Investigation, and Response with Microsoft Security Solutions workshop!
+Welcome to your Microsoft 365 Defender for Identity and Sentinel for Advanced Threat Protection workshop!
 We've prepared a seamless environment for you to familiarize yourself with the Microsoft security operations analyst, you monitor, identify, investigate, and respond to threats in multi-cloud environments and related Microsoft services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment